juansuero/nassim-taleb-skill/README.md

 ## Usage

-Simply ask Claude for a Talebian analysis, or mention concepts like "Antifragility," "Black Swan," or "Skin in the game."
+Simply ask for a Talebian analysis, or mention concepts like "Antifragility," "Black Swan," or "Skin in the game."

 *Example prompts:*
 *   "I'm building a new monolithic backend system to optimize for speed.
 How should I approach this from an antifragile perspective?"